BretFisher/kubernetes-mastery/slides/assignments/04customlb.md

 ## Answers

 2.1.
-Our label should be added under `metadata: labels:` as `myapp: web`.

-2.2.
 Edit the YAML manifest of the service with `kubectl edit service v1-nginx`.
-Look for the `selector:` section, and change `app: v1-nginx` to `target: janus`.
+Look for the `selector:` section, and change `app: v1-nginx` to `myapp: web`.
 Make sure to change the `selector:` section, not the `labels:` section!
 After making the change, save and quit.

+2.2.
+The `curl` command (see previous slide) should now time out.

 2.3.
-The `curl` command (see previous slide) should now time out.

-2.4.
 Edit the YAML manifest of the deployment with `kubectl edit deployment v1-nginx`.
 Look for the `labels:` section **within the `template:` section**, as we want to change the labels of the pods created by the deployment, not of the deployment itself.
 Make sure to change the `labels:` section, not the `matchLabels:` one.
 Add `myapp: web` just below `app: v1-nginx`, with the same indentation level.
 After making the change, save and quit.

-2.5.
+We need both labels here, unlike the service selector.
+The app label keeps the pod "linked" to the deployment/replicaset, and the new one will cause the service to match to this pod.

+2.4.
 The `curl` command should now work again.
 (It might need a minute, since changing the label will trigger a rolling update and create a new pod.)

 ---